Henry Pack

 Henry Edward Pack (born 30 October 1912, date of death unknown) was an English athlete who competed in the 1938 British Empire Games.

+Biography

-At the 1938 Empire Games he was a member of the English relay team which won the silver medal in the 4×440 yards event.
+At the 1938 Empire Games he was a member of the England relay team which won the silver medal in the 4×440 yards event.
 In the 440 yards competition he was eliminated in the heats.